What role does consent play in the UK GDPR?

 Handling personal data badly – including relying on invalid or inappropriate consent – can erode trust in your organisation and damage your reputation.
 Individuals won’t want to engage with you if they think they cannot trust you with their data; you do things with it that they don’t understand, want or expect; or you make it difficult for them to control how it is used or shared.

-It may also leave you open to substantial fines under the GDPR.
+It may also leave you open to substantial fines under the UK GDPR.
 Article 83(5)(a) states that infringements of the basic principles for processing personal data, including the conditions for consent, are subject to the highest tier of administrative fines.
 This could mean a fine of up to €20 million, or 4% of your total worldwide annual turnover, whichever is higher.